maximiliano/work-at-olist/README.md

 1. Log in your Heroku account: `$ heroku login`
 2. Create your Heroku application: `$ heroku create`
 3. Disable uneeded stuff: `$ heroku config:set DISABLE_COLLECTSTATIC=1`
+4. Define a secret key by assigning the `CD_SECRET_KEY` enviroment variable, you can generate a random string like this: ``$ heroku config:set CD_SECRET_KEY=`openssl rand -base64 12` ``
-4. Make sure you have only one dyno running: `$ heroku ps:scale web=1`
+5. Make sure you have only one dyno running: `$ heroku ps:scale web=1`
 6. Send your code to heroku: `$ git push heroku master`
-5. Run the migrations in Heroku, it will run in a PostgreSQL database, everything is already set up: `$ heroku run python manage.py migrate`
+7. Run the migrations in Heroku, it will run in a PostgreSQL database, everything is already set up: `$ heroku run python manage.py migrate`
-6. All done!
+8. All done!
 Your app is running in Heroku

 #### Debug Mode